mtrineyev/tgtorss/readme.md

 Examples:
 - to get RSS feed from the public channel: http://localhost:8091/channel/name.
 - to get RSS feed from the private channel: http://localhost:8091/channel/joinchatAAAAAAXXXXXXXXXX (without '/' in inviting link).
 The user should NOT be joined to the private channel.
-The private channel will be joined, readed and leaved automatically.
+The private channel will be joined automatically.

 ## Setup and deployment